Calendar Icon

 The SEND Team

-Assistant Head of SEND – Veronica Duggan
+Head of School – Veronica Duggan

 SENDCo – Kirsty Saggers